Brokerage firm Upstox hacked, 25-30 lakh users' data at risk

-New Delhi, April 12 (IANS) Digital stockbroking firm Upstox, one of the official partners of the Indian Premier League (IPL), has admitted a data breach, saying that the financial details of its users are completely safe.
+New Delhi: Digital stockbroking firm Upstox, one of the official partners of the Indian Premier League (IPL), has admitted a data breach, saying that the financial details of its users are completely safe.
 However, cyber security researchers said at least 25-30 lakh users may be affected and the hacker is asking $1.2 million ransom.

 Claiming that the funds and securities are protected and remain safe, the Tiger Global-backed company said in a statement that it has upgraded the security systems, based on the recommendations of a global cyber-security firm.